Our Mission Statement

 - Citizens and employees shall be treated with fairness, dignity and respect.

 - Civic and employee pride are accomplished through the pursuit of excellence by a work force that values and reflects the diversity of the Oakland community.

 Since 1998, the City of Oakland has had a Mayor-Council form of government.
 The authority, duties and responsibilities of the City’s elected and appointed officials are established in the City Charter, which provides the legal framework for City government.

 Elected and appointed officers of the City include the Mayor, City Councilmembers, the City Administrator, the City Attorney, the City Auditor and the City Clerk.

-Mayor The Mayor is elected at-large for a four-year term and can be re-elected only once.
+The Mayor is elected at-large for a four-year term and can be re-elected only once.
 The Mayor oversees the Executive Branch of government and appoints the City Administrator, subject to confirmation by the City Council.
-The Mayor is not a member of the City Council, but he/she may cast a tie-breaking vote in the event of a deadlock.
+The Mayor is not a member of the City Council, but they may cast a tie-breaking vote in the event of a deadlock.
 It is the Mayor’s responsibility to:

 - Submit a biannual budget, prepared by the City Administrator, to the City Council.